LIOVITT/GoldenRatio/README.md

 Mathematical Description
 ---
-The program generates a sphere in three-dimensional space using a multidimensional list with linear relationships and constraints ranging from 0 to 2π for θ and from 1.1π to π/3 for φ.
+The program generates a sphere in three-dimensional space using a multidimensional list with linear relationships and constraints ranging from 0 to $2\pi$ for 0 and from $1.1\pi$ to $\pi/3$ for $\phi$.
 These constraints shape the structure to represent the golden ratio's aesthetic appeal more effectively.

 The coordinates, $x$, $y$ and $z$ are determined by the following equations: